FAQs about the university libraries

 Please fill in the Request print material form and library staff will supply:

-Library teams are operating at a reduced capacity during COVID-19 and may not be able to fulfil all requests.
+Library teams are operating at a reduced capacity during COVID-19 and it may take longer then usual to fulfill requests

 9. What about postal loans?

-Postal loans are offered as part of the request service above.
+Postal loans are offered as part of the request services above.

 11. Returning books

 Mail Room (Old Library Building) library drop off point